leanprover-community/aesop/README.md

 To see how Aesop proves a goal -- or why it doesn't prove a goal, or why it's slow to prove a goal -- it is useful to see what it's doing.
 To that end, you can enable various tracing options.
-These use the usual syntax, e.g.
+The most important is

 ``` lean
 set_option trace.aesop true